craicoverflow/craicoverflow.github.io/about.md

 I graduated from IT Sligo in 2016, receiving an award for finishing with the highest GPA in my class.

 <img class="post-image post-image-1" src="/assets/jpg/graduation-award.jpg" alt="Me receiving an award for finishing with the highest grade in my class">
-_Receiving an award for having with the highest grade in my class_
+_Receiving an award for having the highest grade in my class_